MushroomRL/mushroom-rl-benchmark/README.rst

 ::

-    usage: benchmark.py [-h] -e ENV [-s] [-q] [-t] [-d]
+    usage: benchmark.py [-h] [-e ENV [ENV ...]] [-x {sequential,parallel,slurm}] [-t] [-d]

     optional arguments:
       -h, --help            show this help message and exit

     benchmark parameters:
-      -e ENV, --env ENV  Environment to benchmark.
+      -e ENV [ENV ...], --env ENV [ENV ...]
-      -s, --slurm        Flag to use of SLURM.
-      -q, --sequential   Flag to run a the benchmark sequentially.
+                            Environments to be used by the benchmark.
+Use 'all', to select all the available environments.
+      -x {sequential,parallel,slurm}, --execution_type {sequential,parallel,slurm}
+                            Execution type for the benchmark.
       -t, --test            Flag to test the script and NOT execute the benchmark.
       -d, --demo            Flag to run a reduced version of the benchmark.

 The agent and environment parameters used for benchmarking the agents on an environment are located in